titumozammel/execution-excellence-system/README.md

 > **What should be addressed first?**

-ECI identifies and prioritizes the execution constraints with the greatest effect on:
+ECI identifies and prioritizes execution constraints with the greatest potential effect on:

 - execution reliability,
 - dependency,